Ayasa Itō

 Ayasa Itō (伊藤 彩沙, Itō Ayasa) is a Japanese voice actress from Kyoto Prefecture.
 She is a member of the singing unit Milky Holmes Feathers, formed with fellow voice actress Aimi for the media franchise Tantei Opera Milky Holmes.

-She is known for playing keyboardist Arisa Ichigaya in the band-based anime series BanG Dream!, and for playing Kaoruko Hanayagi in the media franchise Revue Starlight.
+She is known for playing Poppin'Party keyboardist Arisa Ichigaya in the band-based anime series BanG Dream!.
+She also played Kaoruko Hanayagi in the media franchise Revue Starlight, and Vivlos in the multimedia franchise Uma Musume: Pretty Derby.

 Career

 Itō was a junior high school student when she tried out some dub recording at NHK Studio Park.
 She decided to become a voice actresses when she received praise for her dubs.
 She quit doing high school activities in 2013 to study acting, and applied on April 27 for the "Milky Holmes Sisters Members Scout Audition".
 The audition had a field of 2,000 applicants, Itō was chosen from these people to play the role of Alice Myojingawa as well as be part of a sextet called the "Milky Holmes Sisters".
 Itō grew up in Kyoto but commuted to Tokyo where she worked, she finally moved there in early 2015 after her high school graduation then attended college.

 On April 10, 2020, Itō, Aimi, and Mikoi Sasaki started their own YouTube channel under the name of the Three Voice Acting Sisters [Team Y].
 In a video posted in October 2020, Itō and the two others stated that they wished for their YouTube channel to be detailed in their Wikipedia pages.